 Superfund Research Program

-Impact of Early Life Exposure to Environmental and Social Stressors on Substance Use
+Early Life Exposure to Tetrachloroethylene (PCE)-Contaminated Drinking Water and Social Stressors may Interact to Increase the Risk of Substance Use Later in Life